deardigital-ai/website/setup/README.md

 This script will:
 - Detect your operating system (macOS or Linux)
 - Install Python 3 using the appropriate package manager
+- Create a Python virtual environment in the `.venv` directory
-- Install all required Python packages
+- Install all required Python packages in the virtual environment
-- Verify the installation
+- Create a convenience script `activate_env.sh` to easily activate the environment

 ## Option 1: Using GitHub Actions (Recommended)